jonathankielmanowicz/grocerylist/README.md

 #### Aren't there many Slackbots that can make lists?

 Yes!
-I've goen through a few, but they tend to revolve around task lists or have other structures that don't align well with my household dynamic.
+I've gone through a few, but they tend to revolve around task lists or have other structures that don't align well with my household dynamic.

 #### Isn't a grocery list bot a little too niche?
 The problem that was aimed to be solved was the lacking of a grocery list, therefore that is what the initial project is about.
 That said, I may expand it to cover any type of shopping list in the future.